ruslo/CGold/docs/tutorials/libraries/symbols.rst

 =======

-In case of diagnosing linker errors or hiding some functions from public usage it may be useful to know the table of symbols of library.
+In case of diagnosing linker errors or hiding some functions from public usage it may be helpful to know the table of symbols of library.

 .. toctree::
   :maxdepth: 2